 Top 15 Mexican Traditions

 Traditions differentiate one country from another.
-Most of traditions come into existence when people from different areas come to live in the same region.
+Most traditions come into existence when people from different areas come to live in the same region.
 They follow different rules and regulations, and when they mingle with local people, they form different cultures and traditions.
 People move to different places because of new opportunities in life.
 Therefore, traditions transform.
 Mexican traditions are not an exemption.
 But due to political instability and the wars with France and the USA, Mexican traditions struggled to show a consistent identity.

 Mexico is the 12th most populous country in the world.
-According to the Central Intelligence agency, many ethnic groups are residing in Mexico.
+According to the Central Intelligence Agency, many ethnic groups are residing in Mexico.
 The Amerindian Spanish group constitutes 62% of the population.
 21% of the population is Amerindian and only 10% of the population is white.

 These groups bring with them their ways of living Therefore when they interacted resulted in the formation of unique Mexican traditions.
 Moreover, the Spanish colonial presence in Mexico has also impacted various aspects of life.
 However, Mexican people struggle hard to preserve their traditions throughout history to distinguish their identity.